GovReady/continuous-ato-kit/README.md

 ### Step 5: View Compliance ATO Artifacts

-* View the results in the GovReady-Q Compliance Server.
+Now view the results in the GovReady-Q Compliance Server.
+Using the username and password for the GovReady-Q Compliance Server output on the console, log into GovReady-Q `http://govready-q:8000`.

+Go to “App Folder”, then “TACR SSP All”.

+Click “Review” to inspect the information uploaded to the compliance server during the build.

+Go back, then click “SSP Preview” at the bottom of the page.
+Scroll down to CM-6: Configuration Settings and check that the end of the section reads:

+	 A security scan was performed on the system (hostname 02a425ff11e7).
+The report can be downloaded here.

 ### Step 6: Tear-down

-Stop the **Build Server** (Jenkins) container simply by typing CTRL+C into its terminal.
-The container will be automatically removed.
-You must also remove its persistent data volume:

-	docker volume rm jenkins-data

-Remove the containers and network started by docker-compose:
+Remove the containers, the network, and the persistent data volume for Jenkins started by docker-compose:

 	docker-compose rm -s
+	docker-compose down -v --rmi all